 Once the snow globe 3D model is signed off, each individual part of the settings are hand-painted.
 If there are many small pieces, the setting actually fits together like a jigsaw puzzle, with the tiny elements “plugging into” the setting.

 Once again, multiple changes to the paint colours are allowed in order to get them perfect.
 There is never a charge to you for changes, it’s all included in the process.
-In fact, paint colour changes can be made as late as the last few weeks of production, prior to assembly!

 Again, you’ll receive close up and detailed images of the painted setting from all angles and sides, so you can be confident of the final finish.